Typhoon Haiyan: Climate change

 Political leaders and climate scientists connected the typhoon to climate change, both at the time and subsequently and led to calls for climate justice.
 The 2013 United Nations Climate Change Conference was coincidentally in progress when the typhoon struck and Yeb Saño, the lead negotiator of the Philippines delegation, received a standing ovation at the conference when he declared a hunger strike.

 Several delegates, including American delegate Collin Reese, joined him in fasting.
 Sixty people from Climate Action Network, an umbrella group of environmental non-governmental organisations, also joined the hunger strike.

 The correlation between the increasing intensity of storms and the progression of climate change was discussed by climate scientists.
 "Typhoons, hurricanes and all tropical storms draw their vast energy from the warmth of the sea.
 We know sea-surface temperatures are warming pretty much around the planet, so that's a pretty direct influence of climate change on the nature of the storm", said Will Steffen, director of the Australian National University climate change institute.
 Myles Allen, head of the climate dynamics group at the University of Oxford, said that "The current consensus is that climate change is not making the risk of hurricanes any greater, but there are physical arguments and evidence that there is a risk of more intense hurricanes."
 The Huffington Post made the point that the 70% deforestation of the Philippines since 1900, as reported by the national Forest Management Bureau, made far more lethal flooding from cyclones like Haiyan more likely.
 The IPCC Fifth Assessment Report had stated in September of the same year that "Time series of cyclone indices such as power dissipation, an aggregate compound of tropical cyclone frequency, duration, and intensity that measures total wind energy by tropical cyclones, show upward trends in the North Atlantic and weaker upward trends in the western North Pacific since the late 1970s."

 In popular media

 A detailed analysis of Typhoon Haiyan and its destruction in the Philippines was featured in a documentary called Megastorm: World's Biggest Typhoon.
 It aired on December 30, 2013, on Discovery Channel.

-The 2014 documentary Six Hours: Surviving Typhoon Yolanda, produced by Big Monster Entertainment and distributed by GRB Entertainment, also features the eyewitness account of the typhoon by GMA News reporter (now Agripreneur host) Jiggy Manicad.
-The documentary also give permission to Marnie Manicad Productions Inc.
+The 2014 documentary Six Hours: Surviving Typhoon Yolanda, produced by Big Monster Entertainment and distributed by GRB Entertainment, also features the eyewitness account of the typhoon by GMA News reporter (now Frontline Pilipinas and Agripreneur host) Jiggy Manicad.
+The documentary also gives permission to Marnie Manicad Productions Inc.

 An episode of the PBS science documentary television program Nova titled "Killer Typhoon", aired on January 22, 2014, features the typhoon.

 The 2015 drama film Taklob, directed by Brillante Mendoza features the survivors in the aftermath of the typhoon.